Background pattern

 • if you are allergic to colesevelam or any of the other ingredients of this medicine (listed in section 6)

-• if you have intestinal or bile duct blockage (ducts that carry bile).
+• if you have intestinal or bile duct obstruction (ducts that carry bile).

-If you are prescribed Cholestagel along with another medicine, you should also read the leaflet of that medicine, before starting treatment.
+If you are prescribed Cholestagel along with another medication, you should also read the package leaflet of that medication before starting treatment.

-• if your triglyceride (blood fat) levels are higher than 3.4 mmol/l
+• if your triglyceride levels (fats in the blood) are higher than 3.4 mmol/l

 • if you have difficulty swallowing or a severe stomach or intestinal disorder

-• if you have constipation due to the fact that Cholestagel may cause or worsen this condition.
-This is especially important in patients with coronary heart disease and angina pectoris.
+• if you suffer from constipation due to the fact that Cholestagel can cause or worsen this condition.
+This is especially important in the case of patients with coronary heart disease and angina pectoris.

-If you think any of the above points apply to your case, you must inform your doctor or pharmacist before taking Cholestagel.
+If you think any of the above points apply to your case, you should inform your doctor or pharmacist before taking Cholestagel.

-Before starting treatment with Cholestagel, your doctor must ensure that certain diseases do not contribute to your high cholesterol levels, which may include diabetes that is not well controlled, untreated hypothyroidism (low thyroid hormone levels for which no treatment is currently offered), protein in the urine (nephrotic syndrome), altered protein levels in the blood (disproteinemias), and bile duct obstruction until the gallbladder (obstructive liver disease)
+Before starting treatment with Cholestagel, your doctor should ensure that certain diseases do not contribute to your high cholesterol levels, including uncontrolled diabetes, untreated hypothyroidism (low levels of thyroid hormone for which treatment is not currently offered), protein in the urine (nephrotic syndrome), altered blood protein levels (dysproteinemias), and obstruction of bile transport to the gallbladder (obstructive liver disease)

 Children and adolescents

-The safety and efficacy in children (under 18 years of age) have not been studied.
-Therefore, the use of Cholestagel in this population is not recommended.
+Safety and efficacy in children (under 18 years of age) have not been studied.
+Therefore, the use of Cholestagel is not recommended in this population.

 Other medicines and Cholestagel